 Initiatives are projects relating to significant activities not in ICANN's normal/core scope.
-These projects may be completed upon achievement of the intended outcome, or lead to defining future ongoing activities, which will add to the scope of core operations upon obtaining community consensus.
+These projects may be completed upon achievement of the intended outcome, or lead to defining future on-going activities, which will add to the scope of core operations upon obtaining community consensus.
 As the operating revenue of ICANN is designed to exclusively support the defined core activities of the organization, the ICANN Reserve Fund typically funds such initiatives.

-Cost Catergory FY16 Initiative Person nel T&M Prof Serv Admin Capital Total USG Stewardship Transition - pre and post IANA contract \$2.4 \$1.4 \$3.2 \$0.0 \$0.0 \$7.0 New gTLD - Next Round Assessments & Prep 0.5 0.0 0.0 0.0 0.0 0.5 Hardening Critical IT Infrastructure 1.3 0.1 0.3 0.1 0.8 2.5 Implementation of Reviews Recommendations 0.0 0.1 0.2 0.0 0.0 0.3 Public Responsibility 1.0 0.5 1.0 0.1 0.0 2.5 Grand Total \$5.2 \$2.0 \$4.6 \$0.2 \$0.8 \$12.8
+Cost Catergory FY16 Initiative Person nel T&M Prof Serv Admin Capital Draft Budget USG Stewardship Transition - pre and post IANA contract \$2.4 \$1.4 \$3.2 \$0.0 \$0.0 \$7.0 New gTLD - Next Round Assessments & Prep 0.5 0.0 0.0 0.0 0.0 0.5 Hardening Critical IT Infrastructure 1.3 0.1 0.3 0.1 0.8 2.5 Implementation of Reviews Recommendations 0.0 0.1 0.2 0.0 0.0 0.3 Public Responsibility 1.0 0.5 1.0 0.1 0.0 2.5 Grand Total \$5.2 \$2.0 \$4.6 \$0.2 \$0.8 \$12.8

 - a.
-USG Stewardship transition (pre- and post- IANA Functions contract): - Covers work to occur until completion of the current four tracks, and also encompasses a placeholder for the implementation of the post-USG Stewardship and accountability mechanisms to be determined. - As specific activities and timeframes are not defined or known, amounts for this initiative were estimated using the experience of the past few months, with resources estimated for 35% of personnel support, 20% of travel and meetings costs, and 45% professional services. - b.
+USG stewardship transition (pre- and post- IANA contract): - Covers work to occur until completion of the current 4 tracks and encompasses additionally a placeholder for the implementation of the post-USG transition stewardship and accountability mechanisms to be determined. - Amounts estimated using the experience of the past few months, with resources estimated for 35% of personnel support, 20% of travel and meetings costs, and 45% professional services. - b.
 New gTLD next round assessment and preparation: Consists mainly of internal personnel time to organize the next round. - c.
 Hardening critical IT infrastructure:

 The ICANN IT-enabled services span the entire spectrum of the ICANN Community.
 IT-enabled services are a combination of software applications, the database that captures and delivers data, and the hardware on which the applications are extended to the ICANN Community.
 In many cases, the Community expectation is that these services are "always available".
-In order to meet that expectation, the architecture of a range of IT-enabled services has to be reviewed and retrofitted - in terms of software, database configuration and hardware.
+In order to meet that expectation, the architecture of a range of IT-services has to be reviewed and retrofitted - in terms of software, database configuration and hardware.